 Just like our Summer edition, every ticket holder will get a hard copy of the keynote's book, this time 'The World if Round - An optimistic master plan for the transformation of business and society'.
-Early birds can enjoy a bottle of wine or beer from the house (valid until the end of August), delivered at home well before the Indian Summer Event.
+You can choose whether you want the book in Dutch or in English.

 Tickets are only 99€, or enjoy the session in a team: from 5 tickets on there is the group discount: 399€ for 5 tickets.